sergeinack3/PowerEduc/cache/README.md

     define('TEST_CACHESTORE_MEMCACHED_TESTSERVERS', '127.0.0.1:11211');
     define('TEST_CACHESTORE_MONGODB_TESTSERVER', 'mongodb://localhost:27017');

-As of Moodle 2.8 it is also possible to set the default cache stores used when running tests.
+As of PowerEduc 2.8 it is also possible to set the default cache stores used when running tests.
 You can do this by adding the following define to your config.php file:

     // xxx is one of Memcache, Memcached, mongodb or other cachestore with a test define.